-We identify ohnologs using content-based synteny comparison of a vertebrate genome with itself and with six outgroup genomes.
+We identify ohnologs using a content-based macro-synteny comparison of a vertebrate genome with itself and with multiple outgroup genomes.
 An overall flowchart of our approach has been detailed below:

 To rule out spurious synteny, we developed a quantitative approach to assess the statistical confidence of each ohnolog pair (Singh et al. PLoS Comput Biol 2015).
 This quantitative approach and corresponding "q-score", ranging from 0 to 1, estimates the probability that each ohnolog pair is simply identified by chance.
 Hence, lower q-scores imply more statistically significant ohnolog pairs.

 For any gene search, ohnolog families for the most stringent criteria are displayed.
 If relaxing the q-score criteria leads to a change in ohnolog family, we show them for multiple criteria.
-In the above example RAS family is identified only using the relaxed criteria.
-However, in the example below, relaxing the q-score criteria for the human RGL1 family gets and additional gene RALGDS for the intermediate q-score criteria.
-There is no change in the family with the Relaxed q-score and hence it has not been shown here.
+In the above example NRAS family is identified using the intermediate criteria.
+This family remains unchanged upon relaxing the q-score.
+However, in the example below, relaxing the q-score criteria for the human TRPV1 family gets and additional ohnologs "TRPV5, TRPV6" for the intermediate q-score criteria.
+There is no change in the family with the relaxed q-score and hence it has not been shown here.

 If you wish to generate custom ohnolog families using a different criteria, you can use generate functionality.
 For generating families, we start with all possible ohnolog pairs i.e. with any q-score and filter them based on user specifications.
 Then we run depth-first search to generate custom families and merge old and recent SSDs.
 These families, can be downloaded from the result page.

-More details on the server and methods can be found in our upcoming article.
+More details on the server and methods can be found in the published articles.
 We highly appreciate your feedback to improve the server.
-Please write to us with bugs or suggestions.
+Please feel free to let us know if you find any bugs or if you have suggestions.